 After the discussion of possible alternative explanations, under a separate heading, discuss your insights about what you learned from the interview and how the case was similar and/or different from concepts discussed in this course.
-In this part of the paper, you may use legal terminology and refer to course readings, exercises, and class discussions.
-You should also discuss what might have been done in this case to improve the experience for the subject, interested parties, etc.
+In this part of the paper, you may use dispute resolution terminology and refer to course readings, simulations, and class discussions.